ZilantRobotics/innopolis_vtol_dynamics/README.md

 - use [scripts/docker.sh](scripts/docker.sh) if you build the docker image
 - use [scripts/run_sim.sh](scripts/run_sim.sh) if you build and install all necessary dependencies manually.

-The usage of these scripts are the same.
-Moremore, `docker.sh` actually internally call the `run_sim.sh` script.
-To get extended info about these scripts try them with `help` command, for example: `./scripts/docker.sh help`.
+The usage of these scripts is the same.
+Moreover, `docker.sh` actually internally call the `run_sim.sh` script.
+To get extended info about these scripts, try them with `help` command, for example: `./scripts/docker.sh help`.

 Both HITL and SITL modes requires only to run a single command in the termianl.
 Below your can see an example how to run HITL mode for inno_vtol dynamics and SITL simulator for flight goggles dynamics.